 Teacher evaluation forms are issued by the Office of Admissions and Student Records.
 Faculty members distribute the forms to their classes within two weeks of the last day of classes.
-Responses are maintained by the Office of Admissions and Student Records and are available for review by students, the faculty member, and administration after the faculty member turns in grades for the course.
+Responses are maintained by the Office of Admissions and Student Records and copies are available in the Law Center Library for review by students, the faculty member, and administration after the faculty member turns in grades for the course.